Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

 The collision detection helper function is testing for two-dimensional circle collision.
-The algorithm takes the center of two circles and compares the distance between the centers to the two radii added togeter.
+The algorithm takes the center of two circles and compares the distance between the centers to the two radii added together.

 ~~~js
 function detectCollision(playerPosition, playerDirection, playerRadius,